-Figure 1: Actual average domestic consumer airfare prices through September 2015 (solid line), with six-month forward forecast price levels (dashed), comparing current and projected prices.
+Figure 1: Actual average domestic consumer airfare prices through September 2015 (solid line), with eight-month forward forecast price levels (dashed), comparing current and projected prices.

 What informs our prediction for the future?
 Typically, after prices drop sharply at the end of the summer, they begin to stabilize as holiday travel demand replaces summer demand.
 By December, most holiday tickets are purchased, causing prices to decline again in the new year.
-However, so far this fall, unlike in previous years, prices have not stabilized and instead have continued to tumble.
-We believe this pattern will slow as we reach the end of the year and an increase during the spring months.
+This fall, prices continued to tumble through September and only now have begun to stabilize.
+Going forward, we predict mild price declines through the rest of the year and an increase during the spring months.

-While it is broadly expected that prices in the fall will be lower than in the summer, it's noteworthy that the typical fare was 18% lower than in September 2014, when it was measured at $259.
+While it is broadly expected that prices in the fall will be lower than in the summer, it's noteworthy that the typical fare is now 17% lower than in October 2014, when it was measured at $257.
 Prices this year are well below last year's levels, and we expect consumers to continue enjoying better deals for the foreseeable future.

 Prices this year have been significantly lower than last year, and predictions indicate that they will continue to stay low through the winter.
 Lower fuel costs are one factor we've consistently cited as a cause of this year's lower prices and we wanted to dig in deeper and explore to what extent this is driving the great prices consumers are enjoying.
 While the plunge in fuel prices early this year has not been completely reflected in lower ticket prices, it did coincide with the pattern of lower airfare we've observed this year:

-We predict prices nationwide will decrease slightly in October, though some airports will experience price increases.
-Here are the airports we predict will see the biggest average increase in the price of departing domestic flights in the month of October:
+We predict prices nationwide will increase slightly in November, though some airports will experience much bigger price increases.
+Here are the airports we predict will see the biggest average increase in the price of departing domestic flights in the month of November:

-On the other hand, some airports will experience more substantial decreases in price.
-Here are the airports we predict will see the biggest average decrease in the price of departing domestic flights in the month of October:
+On the other hand, some airports will experience decreases in price.
+Here are the airports we predict will see the biggest average decrease in the price of departing domestic flights in the month of November: